thymeleaf/thymeleaf-extras-tiles2/README.markdown

 ------------------------

-For a better legacy integration and a smoother migration of applications, Thymeleaf templates and JSPs can be mixed together in Tiles definitions, and they can even *communicate*, so that they can see the variables that the other define:
+For a better legacy integration and a smoother migration of applications, Thymeleaf templates and JSPs can be mixed together in Tiles definitions, so that Thymeleaf templates can include JSP attributes, and viceversa.

+And these fragments in different technologies can even *communicate*, so that they can see the variables that the others define:

   *   Thymeleaf attribute included into Thymeleaf template:
     *   Attribute can see all local variables (e.g. `th:with`) defined in